Meet The Committee

 Muna is a graduate in Economics with International Relations from Kingston University.
 She has been involved in political activism in her last year as a sabbatical officer for the Students Union from 2019 – 2021 and within the Student Affairs Committee of FOSIS.
 Muna is the Vice President of Student Affairs which means she overlooks political issues pertaining to Muslim Students and provides support and guidance against institutional issues arising on campuses to do with university structures and Students’ Unions.
 Through this role, she hopes to strengthen and amplify the Muslim student voice and to be proactive in speaking out against the issues that face the Muslim student community.
 In her spare time she enjoys travelling and reading

-Kamillia is a Neuroscience PhD student, looking to understand the processes behind diseases such as Alzheimer’s.
-Kamillia has been involved with her ISoc and FOSIS for many years as she has a great passion in helping to develop Muslim students in an important stage of their life (whilst they are at university).
-As national General Secretary, Kamillia oversees the whole of FOSIS, making sure there is effective communication across the organisation and that things get done!
-In the very little spare time she does have, Kamillia enjoys reading and running to keep healthy
+June is a PhD student and has been involved with her ISoc and FOSIS for many years as she has a great passion in helping to develop Muslim students in an important stage of their life (whilst they are at university).
+As national General Secretary she oversees the whole of FOSIS, making sure there is effective communication across the organisation and that things get done!
+In the very little spare time she does have she enjoys reading and running to keep healthy!

 Tajwar Choudhury is a PhD student in Machine Learning at the University of Southampton, where prior to becoming the South Chair on the NEC he was President of the ISoc for two years.
 His main focus within ISoc was to establish solid and consistent tarbeeyah for the students.
 He wishes to support ISocs with providing tarbeeyah such that their members will leave university better equipped to lead their communities.
 In his free time he enjoys keeping fit and working on his car.